kubedb/cli/docs/reference/kubedb_init.md

 ### Options

 ```
   -h, --help                              help for init
       --operator-namespace string         Name of namespace where operator will be deployed. (default "kube-system")
+      --operator-service-account string   Service account name used to run operator (default "default")
       --upgrade                           If present, Upgrade operator to use provided version
       --version string                    Operator version (default "0.2.0")
 ```

 ### Options inherited from parent commands